Scott Brower: Death

 In honor of Brower, the Western Professional Hockey League renamed its top goaltender trophy the Scott Brower Memorial Trophy in his honor on Nov.
 7, 1998.
 When the WPHL merged with the Central Hockey League in 2001, the trophy retained its name.

-In addition to the Ice Rays retiring Brower's number, his number 31 has also been retired in Memphis by the CHL's Memphis Riverkings.
+In addition to the IceRays retiring Brower's number, his number 31 has also been retired in Memphis by the CHL's Memphis Riverkings.